Number Ten (novel)

-Number Ten is a 2002 novel by Sue Townsend, about the Prime Minister of the United Kingdom (Edward Clare) attempting to take an incognito holiday with his bodyguard, Jack Sprat - in order to discover what the public truly thinks of him and his time in office - and the consequences that ensue for both men and their country.
+Number Ten is a 2002 novel by Sue Townsend, about the prime minister of the United Kingdom (Edward Clare) attempting to take an incognito holiday with his bodyguard, Jack Sprat - in order to discover what the public truly thinks of him and his time in office - and the consequences that ensue for both men and their country.
 It is frequently satirical of then-Prime Minister Tony Blair, his family and his Cabinet.

-The book has a political theme.
-It’s about the English government and all of the problems this can cause.
-Some problems in the book is the starvation situation in Africa, invading Iraq or not and national problems like: Hospital cues, transport problems and so on.
-This is the main theme throughout the book.